qrefine/paper-3-non-p1/more_lowres/Readme.md

 ## Notes

 1. 3hqb refinemnt failed not finding weights, clear problems around disulfide bonds.
 The same for the RE-refined with phenix start, also with stpmax=0.2.
+RUN again with "save_clusters = True"

 2. 2r30 finished with error: minimization failed: 2, At end of further refinement.
 RE-refinement with phenix start fix problem.